arkency/posts/posts/2017-08-01-rails-big-complex-apps-ddd.md

 Just as learning new frontend frameworks and techniques requires certain amount of unlearning or re-mapping, similary DDD will re-orient you to focus on finding and tackling complexity, modeling business processes and finding what's important in it, what events occur, instead of storing and transforming the state via database.

-####

-Notes to myself:
+#### Notes to myself

+* Mention what's in the book?
+* Mention using rails underlying solutions?
+* Mention RES?
+* Mention next blog-post about something from Ruby Onward?
+Maybe EventIDE?
-Unlearn, unfocus on CRUD, forms and saving.
-More focus on business processes React - unfocus on forms, focus on interactions, more dynamic UIs which make easier to finish a task
+* Unlearn, unfocus on CRUD, forms and saving.
+More focus on business processes
+* React - unfocus on forms, focus on interactions, more dynamic UIs which make easier to finish a task

-.net / java / php discovered DDD invented, discovered, talked for years not that popular in Rails community because startups but what if your project succeeds for years but DDD costs more. no, it does not.
+* .net / java / php discovered DDD invented, discovered, talked for years
+* not that popular in Rails community because startups
+* but what if your project succeeds for years
+* but DDD costs more.
+  * no, it does not.